webdevphilh/webdevphilh/README.md

 - learning some beginner JavaScript

+- 🤔 I’m looking for ...
+- if you have some advice on my projects, I´d very much appreciate every prodoctive opinion

 <!--
 **webdevphilh/webdevphilh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.